sherryxw/CS5520-PawFriends/backend/README.md

 # Cars Find You - backend

-## Install Dependencies
+## Setup Environment

-After cloning the project from Github, run `npm install` in this directory to install all dependencies.

-## Create .env File

-Create a environment file `.env` in this directory.
-This file defines environment variables.
-Here is a template of the env file.
+Create a `.env` file in the root of the backend folder.
+The file should have this two fields.

 ```
 MONGO_URL=
 PORT=
-AUTH0_DOMAIN=
-AUTH0_API_TOKEN=
 ```

+## Install Dependencies

+After cloning the project from Github, run `npm install` in this directory to install all dependencies.

 ## Start the Development

-Run `npm run dev` to start a backend dev server.
-This dev server is boosted by `nodemon`.
+Run `npm start` to start a new react dev server.
+This dev server is boosted by nodemon.
 Everytime you make modifications to source files, the dev server would re compile all source file and restart.

 ## Project Structure